 We understand that you may be willing to put yourself at risk of exposure to the virus.
-However, this also puts others in our community at risk, and we cannot allow that.
+However, this also puts others in our community at risk, and therefore this will be subject to ongoing restrictions.

 Am I allowed to temporarily move out of the community?